wp-plugins/jonradio-multiple-themes/readme.txt

 * Beta testing completed.

 == Upgrade Notice ==

+= 4.5 =
+Handle URL input for non-standard Pages and Posts

 = 4.4 =
 Fix errors when new Network site created or old WordPress version used, and correct Setting page Permissions to "switch_themes"